Self-guided Sightseeing Tour #1 in Toulouse, France

 Show sight on map

-The house of Seilhan was given by Pierre Seilhan, viguier of the Count of Toulouse, to Dominique de Guzmán by a deed dated 25 April 1215.
-The Seilhan House, which can be visited, presents various artistic works depicting the saints of the Order and souvenirs related to the figure of Henri-Dominique Lacordaire (1802-1861), restorer of the Order in France.
+The house of Seilhan was given to Dominique de Guzmán during the division of the inheritance of Bernard Seilhan, viguier of the Count of Toulouse, on April 25, 1215.
+The act is kept in the National Archives.
+The Seilhan House, which can be visited, presents various artistic works depicting the saints of the Order and memorabilia related to the figure of Henri-Dominique Lacordaire (1802-1861), restorer of the Order in France.
 It is considered to be the place where the Order of Preachers was founded.

 Wikipedia: Maison Seilhan (FR)